 This causes people with CAD to suffer from chronic anemia that saps their energy.
-It also creates circulatory problems, particularly in the extremities like hands and feet that makes them hyper-sensitive to cold temperatures.
-This affects everything from their diet to how they manage what should be normal, daily activities such as going into air-conditioned spaces and eating cold food.
+It also creates circulatory problems, particularly in the extremities like hands and feet, that makes them hyper-sensitive to cold.
+That affects everything from their diet to how they manage what should be normal, daily activities like going into air-conditioned spaces and eating cold food.

-"What this new study shows is that the increased mortality associated with CAD starts as early as the first year after diagnosis,” said Morales.
-“This makes early diagnosis and targeted treatments even more crucial for all people with CAD."
+“What this new study shows is that the increased mortality associated with CAD starts as early as the first year after diagnosis,” Morales says.
+“This makes early diagnosis and targeted treatments even more crucial for all people with CAD.”

 Seeking an Effective Treatment

 Today, there are no approved treatments for CAD.
 Disease management may include frequent blood transfusions to replace a patient’s red blood cells, but any improvement is short-lived as the person’s antibodies soon bind to the transfused red cells.
-The transfusion can also accelerate the immune response, as they are "really just feeding the disease and not addressing the underlying hemolysis", said Morales.
+The transfusion can also accelerate the immune response, as they are “really just feeding the disease and not addressing the underlying hemolysis,” says Morales.

-Late-stage studies are underway now at Bioverativ on a potential treatment for the condition and the FDA awarded it “breakthrough” status based on the results from a clinical trial.
-However, it’s important to note that this is an investigational treatment, and its safety and efficacy has not been fully evaluated by any regulatory authority.
+Late-stage studies are underway now at Bioverativ on a potential treatment for the condition.
+The FDA awarded it “breakthrough” status based on the results from a Phase 1b clinical trial.
+This treatment was developed to specifically target the immune system at C1s in the classical complement pathway, the place where the red blood cell destruction starts.
+It’s important to note that this is an investigational treatment, and its safety and efficacy has not been fully evaluated by any regulatory authority.

 Just the potential of a therapy targeted to treat CAD and stop the red blood cell destruction where it starts is a welcome development to people like Jodie.

-"If there’s a treatment out there that would help with this disease and improve the quality of life, it would be a tremendous impact," said Jodie.
-"It doesn’t affect a ton of people, but for those people with the disease, you’ll just make life so much better.”
+“If there’s a treatment out there that would help with this disease and improve the quality of life, it would be a tremendous impact,” Jodie says.
+“It doesn’t affect a ton of people, but for those people, you’ll just make life so much better.”